The California Academy of Appellate Lawyers

 Once known as the Appellate Lawyers Eating and Drinking Association, the California Academy of Appellate Lawyers was launched in 1972 when then-Presiding Justice Otto Kaus of the Second Appellate District mentioned to a couple of lawyer friends that serving on an appellate court could be isolating.
 He suggested occasional dinner gatherings of a handful of judges and lawyers where they could talk casually about appellate justice.

-There have been 35 "Ojai" meetings since 1974.
-The venue has changed in recent years to Carmel Valley but the event is the same: The Academy invites eight to ten appellate justices to brainstorm about appellate issues and to share dinner.
+There have been more than 40 spring meetings since 1974 in venues around the state, but the event is the same: the Academy invites eight to ten appellate justices to brainstorm about appellate issues and to share dinner.
 The food is excellent, the wine carefully selected, and the conversation stimulating.
 Chief Justices Cantil-Sakauye, George, Lucas, and Bird have all attended, as well as every other Supreme Court justice (usually just one per year), most other Court of Appeal justices, and many Ninth Circuit judges.
 Participants meet around a hollow square table for several hours Saturday morning and again Sunday morning.
 Pending cases are off limits as topics of conversation but the Academy has debated a host of issues involving the policies and administration of appeals courts such as appellate ethics, publication of opinions, reliance on staff attorneys, division size, appellate rule changes, the value of oral argument, judicial elections, memorandum opinions, and sanctions for frivolous appeals.
 The ground rule is confidentiality, and the exchanges are frank and sometimes surprising, even to the judges, who do not always get a chance to learn how their counterparts in other districts and divisions approach issues.
 As one former justice put it:

 "[W]e rarely receive attorney input in the area of appellate procedure and process itself.
 Meeting with your group, both formally and informally between sessions, was quite helpful and has caused me to rethink many of the ways we conduct our court business.
 Nothing deflates judicial arrogance better than a candid exchange of views with a bunch of appellate experts."